Introduction

 From Restorative workers to Virtual Head

-Restorative workers – work with young people aged 10 to 18 who have been arrested by the police for a crime and their families and carers, helping reparation by working with victims of the young people concerned, and their communities.
+Restorative workers – work with young people (aged 10 to 18) who have been arrested by the police for a crime, and their families and carers.
 Restorative practice is a way of working with conflict that puts the focus on repairing the harm that has been done.

-SENDIAS Officer or Support Worker – offer impartial, information, advice and support based on SEND law and the SEND Code of Practice to Children & Young People 0 – 25 with SEND.
+SENDIAS Officer or Support Worker – give free, impartial SEND advice and support to families and young people with SEND.
+Based on SEND law and the SEND Code of Practice.

 Senior Assessment and Reviewing Officer (SARO) – see Assessment and Reviewing Officer (ARO).